-ELA Student Achievement

-Principally directed to: Foster, EL, low-income families

-Identified needs: Additional interventions and support in the area of ELA have been identified as a need by analyzing the subgroup results on the CA School Dashboard.
+ELA Student Achievement Principally directed to: Foster, EL, low-income families Identified needs: Additional interventions and support in the area of ELA have been identified as a need by analyzing the subgroup results on the CA School Dashboard.
 Some unduplicated pupil groups scored below the overall student color performance level, while others scored at the same level but still show a point disparity as compared to the overall school population.
-Specifically, the SWD subgroup was red and the SED group was orange.
-Furthermore, comments made in the narrative response portion of the LCAP survey, by students, parents/guardians, and staff indicate that our UP groups are in need of additional academic support.
+Specifically, the EL subgroups are comments made in the narrative response portion of the LCAP survey, by students, parents/guardians, and red and the SED group is orange.
+Furthermore, staff indicate that our UP groups are in need of additional academic support.

 This disparity (EL red and SED orange) in these two vulnerable populations has led to further designated supports, such as targeted professional development, a teacher coaching program, refined data reports, and wraparound services.
-The SWD subgroup moved up one tier to orange on the dashboard.
-The SED group remained orange.